 - 3 teaspoons water + additional drops as needed

-- 2 teaspoons fragrance oil for soaps, etc. or 8-10 drops essential oil
+- 2 teaspoons fragrance oil, etc. or 8-10 drops essential oil

 - 2-5 drops food coloring